kdgregory/log4j-aws-appenders/README.md

   way to track "meta" issues with the logging configuration.

 > Note that seeing unwanted messages is a problem with whatever appender you might use.
+  It's more apparent here because the logger invokes code that itself writes log messages.

 ## Major TODOs / Caveats / Bugs